Mexico's Pemex prepays $5.17 billion in bond tender

-Sept 23 (Reuters) - Mexico’s Pemex said on Monday it had paid $5.17 billion in a tender offer to prepay around a third of its bonds maturing between 2020-23, part of President Andres Manuel Lopez Obrador’s latest effort to shore up the state oil firm.
+(Reuters) - Mexico’s Pemex said on Monday it had paid $5.17 billion in a tender offer to prepay about a third of its bonds maturing between 2020-23, part of President Andres Manuel Lopez Obrador’s latest effort to shore up the state oil firm.

 The company announced the bond tender earlier this month, using a $5 billion capital injection from the Mexican government.